okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ## Submit an integration

-> **Note:** As of release 2024.11.0, you can't submit new SCIM integrations using the OIN Manager.
-Use the new [OIN Wizard](/docs/guides/submit-oin-app/scim/main/) for a seamless ISV submission experience.
+> **Note:** As of release 2024.11.0, you can't submit SCIM integrations using the OIN Manager.
+Use the [OIN Wizard](/docs/guides/submit-oin-app/scim/main/) for a seamless ISV submission experience.
 If you submitted a SCIM integration through the OIN Manager and the OIN review process hasn't started, resubmitted it in the OIN Wizard.

 Review the [OIN submission requirements](/docs/guides/submit-app-prereq) before you start your submission.